raycast/extensions/extensions/easy-new-file/README.md

   - New File on Desktop: Create a new file on desktop.
   - Copy File in Clipboard: Copy the template file to clipboard.

-- **Add File Template**: Add a file template that you can use in the "Create File Here" command.
+- **Add File Template**: Add a file template that you can use in the "New File Here" command.
 It will automatically fetch path of the file you selected as a template.

 **Preferences**